mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2016-05-16-switching-tools.md

 ---
-title: "Paper by FiftyThree Quick Tip: Switching Tools"
+title: "Paper for iOS quick tip: switching tools"
-excerpt: "Switching tools in Paper by FiftyThree may seem obvious to you pros out there, but you'd be surprised how often I'm asked how to do it.
+excerpt: "Switching tools in Paper for iOS may seem obvious to you pros out there, but you'd be surprised how often I'm asked how to do it.
 Here's the answer."
 categories: [mastering-paper]
 tags: [Paper by 53, iPad, tutorial]
 image: